buba-vms/deploy-react-app-btp-tutorial/README.md

 ### XSUAA

-* inside `service-instances` create a `xs-security.json` file with the following content
+* inside `service-instances` create an `xs-security.json` file with the following content
 ```json
 {
   "xsappname": "tutorial-xsuaa",